bigdelys/manyfesto/README.md

 You can think of Manyfesto as "Markdown for metadata assigment": compared to using JSON or XML to assign metadata for each file, it is simpler, easier to modify and more declarative as it uses rules instead of simply storing a separate sets of metadata for each file.

 The main idea behind the Manyfesto is simple: at any level of the folder hierarchy, a special `manifest.yaml` file containing YAML-formatted text can be placed, containing `(key:value)` pairs that are assigned to all files in the folder and its subfolders.
-Manifest files in subfolders overwrite keys assigned in parent directories.
-This is similar to how Cascading Style Sheets (CSS) work.
-Additionally, a handful of special directives define rules for extracting information from file paths  (`extract` directive) or assigning `(key:value)` pairs to only a subset of files (`match` directive).
+Manifest files in subfolders overwrite keys assigned in parent directories:

 <div align="center">
   <img src="/manyfest_folders.svg" width="700">
 </div>

+This is similar to how Cascading Style Sheets (CSS) work.
+Additionally, a handful of special directives define rules for extracting information from file paths  (`extract` directive) or assigning `(key:value)` pairs to only a subset of files (`match` directive).

 To learn more about Manyfesto please read the documentation.